AGS 215 Agriculture Leadership

 Course Description

-This course introduces students to the concept of leadership.
+This course introduces the concept of leadership within the agriculture industry.
 Emphasis is on the application of acquired knowledge to practical problems in agriculture.

 Additional Materials